 As much as autism awareness is essential for everyone autism acceptance is even more important to #actuallyautistic people.

-They deserve the right to be heard in their own voice (verbal or non verbal).
+They deserve the right to be heard in their own voice (speaking or non speaking).
 Autistic voices should be included not excluded in any public discourse on autism!
 I encourage all to spend this month listening to the actual autistic community.
 Advocate acceptance!

 I hope the autistic community can appreciate my advocacy campaign!

-To find out more on Autism Advocacy visit : https://autisticadvocacy.org/
+To find out more on Autism Advocacy visit one of our favorite resource page : https://autisticadvocacy.org/

 Autistic Self Advocacy Network - Nothing About Us Without Us